awostenberg/bug-free-train/docs/adr/adr-003-why-not-open-protocol.md

-## objection 1: nostr private key management
+*objection 1:* nostr private key management
 - UX/UI issues - no hurdle for cypherpunks (e.g. pgp; bitcoin)
-        but for layity?
+        but for laymen?
 Supporting this for hundreds of thousands of lay  'dudes' and 'gal's is likely to be one of the hardest things we would have to solve; look at iMessage for an option;

-## objection 2: time delays on nostr?
+*objection 2:* pace of innovation
+- faster to innovate on proprietary protocol than on open

+*objection 3:* dm time delays?
 - quantify "too long" (e.g. 100ms?)
   - a) will always come (guaranteed delivery)
   - b) within 4-5s at 99.0% confidence

-## objection 3: pace of innovation
-- faster to innovate on proprietary protocol than on opel
+*objection 4:* message retention on relay?